 I spent years paying high-priced rent on city apartments that were way beyond my means, just so I could have what everyone else had; or seemed to have.
 Looking back now, that was reckless living.
 I'm not telling you to live in a roach infested space or a dangerous location.
 What I am saying is that apartment living in the city can be affordable and beautiful, if you do it right.
-Live within your means, not your neighbors.
+Live within your means, not your neighbors means.

 SELL YOUR CLOTHES